DNV-GL approval for MLU

-CMA Ships implements TPE
+CMA Ships implements TPE for Engines

-TPE will allow CMA Ships to run a structured and transparent analysis of engine performance, quantifying fuel saving potential including measures to realise it.
+TPE for Engines will allow CMA Ships to run a structured and transparent analysis of engine performance, quantifying fuel saving potential including measures to realise it.
 The fleet managers can compare their entire fleet and focus on low-performers instantly.

 CMA Ships’ decision follows the trend in the merchant shipping industry where major companies turn to Tekomar’s system.

 The software is available for all engine types and makes - and soon also available with a ship performance module.
 Please see the products page for more details here.

 Tekomar Mechanical Lubricator Upgrade (MLU) has passed the 3000 running hours inspection with excellent results.
 All parts of the system were checked, measured and found in very good condition.
 Cylinder condition as well as piston rings is spotless.
 The system is installed since May 2013 on a 6S50MC-C engine resulting in considerable savings in lube oil cost since then.
 The crew appreciates the system's easy handling and accurate setting.